Skip to main content

 Key evidence for securing workplace injury compensation in the 2018 WADC case, including medical evidence, witness testimony, expert testimony, occupational therapist reports, and workplace documentation.
 The chart highlights factors involved in back injury compensation, employer liability, and negligence claims.
 Foyle Legal assists with workers compensation claims, spinal injury compensation, and workplace accident claims in Western Australia.

-To secure workers’ compensation payment for The Injured Worker, a combination of medical, testimonial, occupational, and documentary evidence was presented:
+To securing common law damages for The Injured Worker, a combination of medical, testimonial, occupational, and documentary evidence was presented:

 • Medical Evidence: